When writing about literature, you follow the same basic conventions required of any expository essay. That is, you

-In "How to Talk to Girls at Parties," Neil Gaiman paints a portrait of a boy who is about to have a shocking experience.
-In order to make the narrator's growth more apparent, Gaiman tells the story from the first person point of view.
+In "The Yellow Wallpaper," Charlotte Perkins Gilman paints a portrait of a woman who is losing her mind.
+In order to make the narrator's disorientation more vivid, Gilman tells the story from the first person point of view.

 - Note that a comma or period is placed inside the quotation marks; a semicolon or colon is placed after the quotation marks: